daidodo/format-imports-vscode/README.md

     // When to add trailing a comma for the last name.
 Valid values are 'none' or 'multiLine'.
     "trailingComma": "multiLine",

-    // Whether to add semicolons at the end of statements.
+    // Whether to add semicolons at the end of declarations.
     "hasSemicolon": true,

     // Whether to end files with a new line.